-Build a Smarter SOC with
+Build a Smarter SOC with Unified Security Management

 The purpose of a Security Operations Center (SOC) is to identify, investigate, prioritize, and resolve issues that could affect the security of an organization’s critical infrastructure and data.
-A well-developed and well-run SOC can perform real-time threat detection and incident response with SOC analysts that can deliver rapid security intelligence to stakeholders and senior management identifying when an attack starts, who is attacking, how the attack is being conducted, and what data or systems are being compromised.
+A well-developed and well-run SOC can perform real-time threat detection and incident response, with SOC analysts that can deliver rapid security intelligence to stakeholders and senior management, identifying when an attack starts, who is attacking, how the attack is being conducted, and what data or systems are being compromised.

 Identify the Business-Critical Assets in Your Environment